 Natalie was born and raised in Melbourne’s West and is the daughter of migrants.
 Her parents moved from Cyprus to Australia in the 1970s and she is proud to be the first person of Turkish-Cypriot decent to be elected to the Victorian Parliament.

-Natalie is a board member of VicHealth, the Secretary of the Victorian Parliamentary Friendship Groups of Turkey, Lebanon and India, as well as the Co-Convenor for the Victorian Parliamentary Friends of Poland and Ukraine.
+Natalie is a board member of VicHealth, the Secretary of the Victorian Parliamentary Friendship Groups of Turkey, as well as the Co-Convenor for the Victorian Parliamentary Friends of Poland.

-Natalie was a proud recipient of the Knight’s Cross of the Order of Merit for the Republic of Poland and also the Henryk Slawik Award from the Australian Society of Polish Jews and their Descendants.
+In 2018, Natalie was a proud recipient of the Knight’s Cross of the Order of Merit for the Republic of Poland.

 Prior to entering Parliament, Natalie served as a Councillor at Brimbank City Council from 2000 to 2008, including three terms as Mayor.